arlav/Topo-Grammars-Research/README.md

 * dataset production? - how would we set it up for a joint, for a space, for an urban block?

+* check how topologic - ML creates the synthetic dataset ?
+* how do we set up a set of rules, that use in the core topologic rules, to produce spaces for apartments,
+* urban blocks?- say for example barcelona -super-blocks?
+Timber structures?
+* recheck the Sortal Grammar how they write the rules in python -